Best USB-C battery packs: We review the top portable chargers for your phone or tablet

 Thankfully, people like Google employee Benson Leung have decided to take a look at individual USB-C chargers and cables, testing them for compatibility and specification compliance.

 Each time Leung tests a product, he posts a recommendation on his Google+ account, along with a link to his full review on Amazon.
 He has an extensive FAQ detailing what makes a cable or charger dangerous to use, and the impact of using a bad product can have on your device.

 Reddit users have created a spreadsheet compiling Leung’s recommendations and testing results, making it easier to quickly look up a cable or power adapter to double-check that it won’t damage your devices.
-Although, the spreadsheet is in desparate need of an update.
+However, the spreadsheet is in desperate need of an update.